chembl/cbl_migrator/README.md

 ## What it does (in order of events)

 - Copies tables from origin to dest using the closest data type for each field.
-No constraints except PK are initially copied across.
+No constraints except PKs are initially copied across.
-- Data is migrated from origin to dest tables.
+- Table contents are migrated from origin to dest tables.
 In parallel.
-- If the data migration is succesful, it generates first the constraints and then the indexes in dest table.
-Any index in a field with a previous created UK will be skipped (UKs are implemented as unique indexes).
+- If the data migration is succesful it will first generate the constraints and then the indexes.
+Any index in a field with a previously created UK will be skipped (UKs are implemented as unique indexes).
-- It logs every time it was not possible to migrate an object.
-Ex, different index max sizes: ```(psycopg2.OperationalError) index row size 2856 exceeds maximum 2712 for index.```
+- It logs every time it was not possible to migrate an object, e.g., ```(psycopg2.OperationalError) index row size 2856 exceeds maximum 2712 for index.```

 ## What it does not do

-- It won't migrate any table without a defined PK.
-May hang with a table with no PK but a field with a UK being pointed as FK for another table.
+- It won't migrate any table without a PK.
+May hang with a table without PK and containing an UK field referenced as FK in another table.
 - It does not try to migrate server default values.
 - It does not set autoincremental fields.